DavidMulhern/GraphTheory_Proj_DM/README.md

 ### Graph Theory.

 In various industries such as computer science, mathematics, information technology, biosciences and many more, graph theory is the study of graphs, a mathematical structure use to model pair wise relationships between objects from a collection.
 Graph theory uses vertices (nodes or points) and edges (lines or links) to specify and illustrate these relationships.
 In this journal, we will look at the important role graph theory plays in computer science by discussing and implementing graph algorithms.
 In this journal, we will look at two an algorithms (<b>Heap Sort and Graph isomorphism</b>), and any problems or complexity that accompany them.
-Whilst taking a deeper look at these problems and their theoretical concepts we aim to achieve a greater understanding of them and model them using graphs.
-Below are brief description of these topics, we will take a more in depth look in their respective journal sections.
+Whilst taking a deeper look at these problems and their theoretical concepts, we aim to achieve a greater understanding of them and model them using graphs.
+Below are brief descriptions of these topics, we will take a more in depth look in their respective journal sections.

 # Contents.